urwen/temper/README.md

 ## Note

-NOTE: Please submit all pull requests to https://github.com/ccwienk/temper The repository at https://github.com/urwen/temper is not well maintained.
+NOTE: Please submit all pull requests to https://github.com/ccwienk/temper

+The repository at https://github.com/urwen/temper is not well maintained.

-Pham has rebased to ccwienk/temper and encourages you to support Christian Cwienk's efforts to maintain temper -- with Pham's profound thanks and gratitude!
+urwen has rebased to ccwienk/temper and encourages you to support Christian Cwienk's efforts to maintain temper -- with urwen's profound thanks and gratitude!

 ## Design